clover402/one-piece/reading/Clean Code.md

 3 Expresses all the design ideas that are in the system;
 4 Minimizes the number of entities such as classes, methods, functions, and the like.
 &nbsp;&nbsp Of these, I focus mostly on duplication.
-When the same thing is done over and over, it’s a sign that there is an idea in our mind that is not well represented in the code.
+When the same thing is done over and over, it’s a sign that there is an idea in our mind that is not well represented(代表) in the code.
 I try to figure out what it is.
 Then I try to express that idea more clearly.
-&nbsp;&nbsp;Expressiveness to me includes meaningful names, and I am likely to change the names of things several times before I settle in.
-With modern coding tools such as Eclipse, renaming is quite inexpensive, so it doesn’t trouble me to change.
+&nbsp;&nbsp;Expressiveness(表达力) to me includes meaningful names, and I am likely to change the names of things several times before I settle in.
+With modern coding tools such as Eclipse, renaming is quite inexpensive(不昂贵的), so it doesn’t trouble me to change.
 Expressiveness goes beyond names, however.
 I also look at whether an object or method is doing more than one thing.
 If it’s an object, it probably needs to be broken into two or more objects.
-If it’s a method, I will always use the Extract Method refactoring on it, resulting in one method that says more clearly what it does, and some submethods saying how it is done.
+If it’s a method, I will always use the Extract Method refactoring(重构) on it, resulting in one method that says more clearly what it does, and some submethods saying how it is done.
 &nbsp;&nbsp;Duplication and expressiveness take me a very long way into what I consider clean code, and improving dirty code with just these two things in mind can make a huge difference.
 There is, however, one other thing that I’m aware of doing, which is a bit harder to explain.